Cambria County school board members, newcomers ready for challenge

 “It’s been an educating experience,” he said by email.
 “I have to give most of the credit to the administration and all the staff for making our job on the board relatively easy.
 Just time to move on.”

-Other vacated school board seats in the county include Raymond McCombie at Richland, Brent Lewis at Cambria Heights, Gayle Devlin at Central Cambria, and George Pyo and Justin Roberts at Penn Cambria.
+Other school board members vacating their seats in the county include Raymond McCombie at Richland, Brent Lewis at Cambria Heights, Gayle Devlin at Central Cambria, and George Pyo and Justin Roberts at Penn Cambria.

-Pennsylvania's primaries are scheduled for May 16, and the regular election is set for Nov.
+The primary election is scheduled May 16, and the regular election is set for Nov.
 7.

 Commented